GA-Boston/Prework/part_1_-_computer_basics/command_line_basics_4_hours.md

 ###If you want to go deeper:

 - [Learn Command Line the Hard Way](http://cli.learncodethehardway.org/book/) - This tutorial is in-depth and can take 1-2 days.
+Practice is the key to mastery here!